Marcy-Project/mod-7-react-api-project/proposal.md

 The application will feature the following frontend routes and core features:

-* On the `/pokemon` page, users can search on pokemon and randomly generate pokemon.
+* On the `/pokemon` page, users can search a for a pokemon or randomly generate pokemon.
-* On the `/{pokemonName}` page, users can see the details on each pokemon and click add to favorite that could add the pokemon to like collection.
+* On the `/{pokemonName}` page, users can see the details of each pokemon and click "add to favorite" that will add the pokemon to "favorites" collection.
-* On the `/favorite` page, users can see all the pokemon like collection.
+* On the `/favorite` page, users can see all the pokemons from the "favorites" collection.

-**Example:**
-- On the `/artworks` page, users can view a grid of all artwork
-- On the `/artworks` page, users can click on a piece of art in the grid, taking them to the details page for that piece of art.
-- On the `/artworks/:artworkId` page, users can view additional details for a single piece of art
-- On the `/` page, users can search for artwork titles related to a search term.

 ## 🤔 Stretch User Stories

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to ... sort the pokemons by type.
+* Users will be able to ... sort pokemon by type.
-* Users will be able to ... see the shiny versions of the pokemons in the pop up page.
+* Users will be able to ... see the shiny versions of the pokemon in the pop up page.

-**Example:**
-* Users will be able to save and view favorited artworks using local storage
-* Users will be able to change the color scheme of the website from light mode to dark mode

 ## 📆 Timeline for reaching MVP in 1 week